- West Virginia State Advisories

 - The virus has a median 5.1 day incubation period, so a person can come into contact with the virus one day and not feel the effects until days later.
 About 97.5% of people who get infected will develop symptoms within 11.5 days of exposure.
 The CDC says symptoms start between 2 to 14 days after exposure.

 - People can carry and spread the virus, but not have symptoms, especially younger people who are not immuno-compromised, and people who got sick and are recovering.

 - The virus can be spread through the air (i.e. the breath or cough of someone who has it), and early studies show it remains viable in the air for about 3 hours.

-- The virus can spread from surfaces.
-It can remain viable on surfaces for up to 17 days.
-Regular household disinfectants are effective when used correctly.
+- The virus can remain on surfaces.
+It can remain on surfaces for up to 17 days, although it is not believed to spread easily that way.

 - Most people will feel bad for about a week and then recover, while others will worsen.